Peugeot Logo

 Peugeot Symbol

-The color of the logo has always been restrained and was black and white.
-If colorfulness did appear, it was only in limited quantities.
-For example, a combination of yellow and blue or white and blue.
-There are also different shades of gray – from graphite to silver-metallic.
+The logo’s color has always been restrained, black and white.
+If colorfulness did appear, it was only in limited quantities, such as a combination of yellow and blue or white and blue.
+There are also different shades of gray, from graphite to silver-metallic.